Exchange Visitor and Host Support

 - CAEP must have a complete, updated hosting application form and training plan on file.
-A training plan must list the skills imparted to the trainee on a month-by-month basis.
+A training plan must list the skills imparted to the EV on a month-by-month basis.

 - Hosting Fee Details:

 - $96.00 CA annual membership fee

-- $100.00 placement fee for each trainee (one waived placement fee with CA membership)
+- $100.00 placement fee for each EV (one waived placement fee with CA membership)